-- You can create a slice out of all of the blocks of a physical volume - You can divide a specified address range into equal parts, with each part a different slice - You can slice multiple physical volumes at once - You can specify that a slice is a system slice of type root, swap, or usr.
-For information on creating system slices, see "Configuring System Disks with the slice Command" on page 98.
+- You can divide a specified address range into equal parts, with each part a different slice - You can slice multiple physical volumes at once - You can specify that a slice is a system slice of type root, swap, or usr.
+For information on creating system slices, see "Configuring System Disks with the slice Command" on page 94.